SyedAzeemJaved/damac/README.md

 Note: This is NOT complete as of now, work is still in process.

+## To note:

+1. No external libraries used for any component.

 ## Tools and Technologies

 1. [Next.js](https://nextjs.org)
 2. [TailwindCSS](https://tailwindcss.com/)

 This is a  project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).